Ledzy/BAdam/readme.md

     eps=1e-8, # eps of Adam update
 )
 ```
-Currently, the `SparseGradOptimizer` only supports the `Adam` update.
+Currently, the `BlockOptimizerRatio` only supports the `Adam` update.
 The repository is still under active development.

 **Note:**
 * The `mask_mode` indicates how should the trainable parameter distribute across a parameter. `mask_mode=adjacent` indicates that the trainable parameters are adjacent to each other, while `mask_mode=scatter` indicates that trainable parameters are randomly choosed from the weight.
 For instance, for a $10 \times 10$ matrix, setting `mask_mode=adjacent` will let parameters of the same row be the same block, and `mask_mode=scatter` means randomly choose 10 trainable parameters from the matrix.